SETI/rms-tools/cspyce/AAREADME.txt

 ================================================================================
 FUNCTION NAMES, VERSIONS AND SELECTION METHODS

-A spyce function can accumulate several suffixes, based on the particular behavior, as so:
+A cspyce function can accumulate several suffixes, based on the particular behavior, as so:
     basename[_alias][_vector|_array][_error]
 Only functions that are truly distinct are defined.
 For example, if a function